All buyers want to live comfortably, whether they're feeling cramped in a current home or are looking for more space in their investment.

 Because windows involve both the interior and exterior of the home, installing them can involve a lot of planning.
 How they look from inside and outside, as well as how the client feels about their privacy, are important considerations.
 To maximize energy conservation and make the home as comfortable as possible, the right tools and equipment are needed to install and reframe your clients' new windows.

-The development of this new line—with single hung, sliding, picture, and architectural shape styles—includes a consolidation of Ply Gem Windows’ multiple vinyl window options into one platform, with a common sash and common sizing.
+Geared toward homes in the eastern U.S., this new collection from Ply Gem consolidates all of the company’s vinyl window options into one platform, with a common sash and sizing.